 With above method is somewhat troublesome, and you can use Kutools for Excel’s Compare Ranges function to quickly select the matches in two columns and then delete them.

 |Kutools for Excel, with more than 300 handy functions, makes your jobs more easier.|

 After free installing Kutools for Excel, please do as below:

-1. Click Kutools > Select > Select Same & Different Cells.
+1. Select the two ranges that you want to compare by holding Ctrl key, then click Kutools > Select > Select Same & Different Cells.
 See screenshot:

 2. In the Select Same & Different Cells dialog, Check My Data has headers if your selection contians headers (the selected headers must be same if you check this option), and the check Each row and Same Values option.
 See screenshot:

 3. Click Ok, a dialog pops out to tell you the number of selected cells.